koraytugay/koraytugay.github.io/content/about.md

 {:toc}

 ## About This Page
-I like taking notes, it helps me keep in several ways: It motivates me and avoids procrastination.
-I also like going back to my own notes, I realised reading my own notes is very helpful in refreshing my knowledge on a topic.
-It is also very nice to share knowledge and writing is like a theraphy.
+I like taking notes, it helps me in a few ways:

+1. It motivates me and avoids procrastination.
+1. I also like going back to my own notes, I realised reading my own notes is very helpful in refreshing my knowledge on a topic.
+1. It is also very nice to share knowledge and writing is like a theraphy.
-And last but not least, lets not forget..

-> Idle hands are The Devil's playground.
+1. And last but not least, lets not forget: _Idle hands are The Devil's playground_.

 ### Navigation
 Hit `H` on your keyboard to go back to homepage.